puzzle pieces

 SaaS Sales Growth Now Belongs to Strategic Operators

+Most teams are still hiring for a model that no longer works.
 Salesforce just spent $8 billion on Informatica.
-Although it may look like they purchased a data acquisition tool, this is a strategic move.
+It may look like they bought a data acquisition tool, but this is a strategic move.
 It points to a shift in how SaaS is priced, sold, and staffed.
 Salesforce is preparing for a future shaped by AI agents and outcome-based pricing, moving away from the traditional seat-based model.

 When you can measure outcomes, it’s easier to charge for them.
-Salesforce’s acquisition of Informatica enables just that: building a moat of clean, real-time customer data to power its Agentforce platform.
+Salesforce’s acquisition of Informatica enables exactly that: building a moat of clean, real-time customer data to power its Agentforce platform.
 That positions Salesforce’s CRM as the connective layer across the entire go-to-market motion.

 It’s the end of the old model: sell a big contract, push seats, and expand later.